-Note 31 Going Concern:
+Going Concern :

-The Company Liabilities is exceeding its assets.
-The Company has handed over the project facilities and the toll plaza's to the NHAI from April 09, 2016 as per the amicable settlement.
-The settlement of claims will be dealt as per the provisions of the Concession Agreement, and the matter is currently under arbitration.
+The Company has handed over the project to the Authority on 25 Agust 2016, as per the amicable settlement.
+Currently the company in process of evaluating other alternatives for merger with another group company or financial restructuring subject to approval of claims from authority.
 The Company financial statement have been prepared on a going concern basis as the holding company has under take to provide such financial support as necessary to enable the company to continue its operation and to meet its liabilities as and when they fall due in foreseeable future.
 Accordingly these financial statement do not include any adjustments relating to the recoverability and classification of carrying amount of the assets or the amounts and classification of liabilities has may be necessary if that entity is unable to continue as a going concern